suixinsuo/olympus-protocol/docs/Using Components.md

 a) You can see that the the function receives a deployer object that can deploy the contracts [Check Documentation](https://truffleframework.com/docs/truffle/testing/testing-your-contracts) and information of the network that we are deploying on.
 You can use this information to further customize your deployment function.

-b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken for our test.There is a slight difference in the syntax for deploying contracts with parameters and deploying contracts without.
+b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken for our test.
+There is a slight difference in the syntax for deploying contracts with parameters and deploying contracts without.
 An example of a contract that does need parameters can be found in the `deployExchange` function.

 Changing the filenames to your own filenames, we can run the command like this: